Kitselas Treaty and Kitsumkalum Treaty Negotiations

 Since the early 1990s, Kitselas First Nation (Kitselas) and Kitsumkalum First Nation (Kitsumkalum) have been involved in treaty negotiations with the Government of Canada (Canada) and the Province of British Columbia (B.C.).

 Although the two First Nations negotiated their treaties together at a common table, the negotiations will result in two distinct, separate treaties: the Kitselas Treaty and the Kitsumkalum Treaty.
-These negotiations are now concluding the Negotiation to Finalize a Treaty stage of the B.C. treaty negotiations process.
-Read more about that process here.
-The treaty table includes Kitselas, Kitsumkalum, Canada, B.C., the BC Treaty Commission, the Tsimshian First Nations Treaty Society and a representative from the Kitimat-Stikine Regional District.

 Read the ratification version of the Kitsumkalum Treaty: A Living Agreement (PDF, 3MB) and Kitsumkalum Treaty: A Living Agreement Appendices (PDF, 20MB).
+Please note these versions of the Treaties and Appendices replaces the previous initialled versions.

 A Kitsumkalum Atlas (PDF, 29MB) contains several maps that are in addition to the appendices to better show map boundaries.